ShareTraitProject/ShareTraitDatabase/sharetrait-database-v1/db-export/README.md

       This will save the table dataset of sharetrait into selected_dataset.csv in a specific path you specify.
 Use the queries and the outputs found in the [query folder](https://github.com/ShareTraitProject/ShareTraitDatabase/tree/main/sharatrait-database-v1/db-queries).
 More examples and inspiration were obtained from the [^1] and [^3] references.

+## Python

+- Download: make sure you have python installed in your system.
+Go to [Python Download page](https://www.python.org/downloads/) to download the latest version.
+- Follow the instructions of how to run the python script in the essential specific [tools](https://github.com/ShareTraitProject/ShareTraitDatabase/blob/main/sharetrait-database-v1/db-tools/README.md) section to create and start using the database in your computer.

 ## Futher useful reads

 - [Getting Started with SQLite](https://medium.com/@techwithjulles/list/getting-started-with-sqlite-dbc1bf2c4a04)